Beverly Gray, Movie Maven

 Beverly’s first book, Roger Corman: An Unauthorized Biography of the Godfather of Indie Filmmaking, debuted in the #4 spot on the Los Angeles Times hardcover non-fiction bestseller list.
 She next published Ron Howard: From Mayberry to the Moon . . . and Beyond, then followed up with an expanded paperback edition of the Corman bio, released under the tasteful new title Roger Corman: Blood-Sucking Vampires, Flesh-Eating Cockroaches, and Driller Killers.
 Her updated 3rd edition paperback and ebook versions of Roger Corman: Blood-Sucking Vampires, Flesh-Eating Cockroaches, and Driller Killers now bring the Roger Corman saga into the present day.

 Beverly is a popular speaker both at home and abroad, on topics ranging from the art of biography to the secrets of low-budget filmmaking.
 Her newest, most exciting project yet is Seduced by Mrs. Robinson: How The Graduate Became the Touchstone of a Generation.
 Its publication in November 2017 coincides with the 50th anniversary of this landmark film, which is beloved by Baby Boomers for capturing their view of the adult world that in 1967 they were poised to enter.

-For the past six years Beverly has written a popular twice-weekly blog, Beverly in Movieland.
+For the past nine years Beverly has written a popular twice-weekly blog, Beverly in Movieland.
 She has also starred in the blogs of others, like Craig Edwards’ award-winning movie and pop culture site, Let’s Get Out of Here.
 This in-depth interview is punctuated by vintage photographs, some of them just a trifle embarrassing, but it’s all in good fun.